-- Actively check Canvas for due dates and upcoming assignments. - Read lecture slides BEFORE lecture. - Actively contribute to the learning activities in class. - Abide by the UT Honor Code. - Abide by the COSC361 Policy Manual. - Exercise due diligence when asking questions. - Remember, we won't be there when you're doing this for real!
+- Actively check Canvas for due dates and upcoming assignments. - Read lecture slides BEFORE lecture. - Actively contribute to the learning activities in class. - Abide by the UT Honor Code.

+- Abide by the policy manual. - Exercise due diligence when asking questions. - Remember, we won't be there when you're doing this for real! - Actively seek help early!
+Don't let a section of the course drag the rest of it down for you!